Ernakulam–Kollam line (via Kottayam and Kayamkulam): Major trains

+Express trains like New Delhi - Thiruvananthapuram Kerala Superfast Express, Kanyakumari - Dibrugarh Vivek Superfast Express (longest running train in India), Himsagar Express, Kanyakumari–Pune Express, Amritha Express, Palaruvi Express, Malabar Express, Parasuram Express, Rajya Rani Express, Venad Express, Ernakulam - Velankanni express, Kollam–Tirupati Express etc run along through this route.

 Significance

 This line has significant role in connecting people to various social, economic, political and religious centers of middle part of Kerala.
 The railway stations at Chengannur, Kottayam and Tiruvalla act as the reception centers for people from various parts of country to the famous Hindu pilgrim center Sabarimala.
 The Chengannur station has been declared as the "Gateway of Sabarimala" by Indian Railways in 2009.
-During Sabarimala pilgrim (Mandala) season, state transport buses (KSRTC) operate from these stations (mainly from Chengannur and then Kottayam).
+During Sabarimala pilgrim (Mandala) season, state transport buses (KSRTC) operate from these stations (mainly from Chengannur and Kottayam).
 Some of the major pilgrim centers and the nearest railway stations are shown below.